Beats Filters

 Both ways are valid and can be used interchangeably, depending on your needs.

-If you set both this filter and a global filter, they get both applied.
+If you set both this filter and a global filter, they both get applied.

 Here are a few examples:

-- Discard all Windows events where field TargetUserName matches regex “mail[1-5]{1}", meaning only logs where TargetUserName field equals mail1, mail2, mail3, mail4 or mail5 will be discarded.
-Everything else that does not match regex rule, for example, mail10 or exchangemail2 will be forwarded.
+where TargetUserName field equals mail1, mail2, mail3, mail4 or mail5, will be discarded.
+Everything else, that does not match the regex rule, for example mail10 or exchangemail2, will be forwarded.

 When using the “discard if” function for filtering, be careful not to put these statements one after the other; it is important to combine conditions using logical operators.
 For example, if you add separate conditions, the logical operator is “AND”.